Syndica/sig/src/gossip/readme.md

 Since the GossipTable can store a large amount of values, instead of constructing one large bloom filter, we partition the data in the GossipTable across multiple bloom filters based on the hash value's first `N` bits.

-*Note:* When constructing pull requests, in addition to all the values in the GossipTable, we also include values that were recently overwritten (which is tracked in the `crds_table.pruned` variable), and values that were invalid in a previous pull response (discussed more in the 'Handling Pull Responses' section).
+*Note:* When constructing pull requests, in addition to all the values in the GossipTable, we also include values that were recently overwritten (which is tracked in the `gossip_table.pruned` variable), and values that were invalid in a previous pull response (discussed more in the 'Handling Pull Responses' section).

 For example, if we are partitioning on the first 3 bits we would use, 2^3 = 8 `Bloom` filters:
   - the first bloom filter would contain hash values whose first 3 bits are equal to 000